ankitayush25/Hacktoberfest/Contributing.md

 Rules to add a new problem in this repo:

-1. add platform name in file like : hackerrank,codechef,codeforces etc.
+1. add problem name in file.
 2. add problem link
 3. add code of this prob